 Procedures: We will meet three times: 1) Tuesday, March 1st; Friday, March 4th; and Saturday, March 5th.
 Tuesday evening we will cover information on what we will learn, what to expect, and what to turn in for credit.
 We will also cover some information on the geological background of the Mother Lode and Sierra to prepare us for the trip.
 The trip itinerary will be discussed (see below, too).
 Some hiking will be involved during the class - wear appropriate clothing and footwear.
 You will need to pack a lunch for each day.

-We will likely be in school vehicles on Friday and Saturday.
+We will be in school vehicles on Friday and Saturday.

-Saturday, March 5th: We will meet on campus in front of the student dormitories on campus at 8:00 am.
-This day will focus on the geology of the Mother Lode in Columbia, then Calaveras County to observe features related to the foothills metamorphic belt as well as recent geologic issues related to the Butte Fire.
+Saturday, March 3rd: We will meet on campus in front of the student dormitories on campus at 8:00 am.
+This day will focus on the geology of the Mother Lode in Columbia, then Calaveras County to observe features related to the foothills metamorphic belt, including the Calaveras Complex and the Valley Springs Formation.
 We will likely stop at the Ironstone Winery in Murphys to observe the largest specimen of leaf gold in the world (c.
 44 lbs.!).
 We will return to Columbia College by approximately 5:00 pm.
 You will need to pack a lunch for this day.